-Note \ - Conduit debt
+Note - Conduit debt

-The District (as the issuer) should disclose the following general information about conduit debt obligations (GASB 91, paragraph 25):
+The District (as the issuer) should disclose the following general information about conduit debt obligations (GASB Statement No. 91, paragraph 25):

 - a.
 A general description of the issuer's conduit debt obligation(s). - b.
 A general description of the issuer's limited commitment(s). - c.
 A general description of the issuer's voluntary commitment(s). - d.
-A general description of the issuer's additional commitment(s), including: - (1) The legal authority and limits for extending the commitment(s). - (2) The length of time of the commitment(s). - (3) Arrangements, if any, for recovering payments from the third-party obligor(s).
+A general description of the issuer's additional commitment(s), including: - (1) The legal authority and limits for extending the commitment(s). - (2) The length of time of the commitment(s). - (3) Arrangements, if any, for recovering payments from the third-party obligor(s). - e.
+The aggregate outstanding principal amount of all conduit debt obligations that share the same type of commitment(s) at the end of the reporting period.